kai-subramanian/kai-subramanian/README.md

 # ⚡More About Me

 I am a passionate, ever curious developer.I have a pragmatic and unique way of looking at technological endeavours; I personally believe that coding is an art.
-I am looking for a job as a full stack developer or a data scientist at a company, where I can contribute my skills for the growth of the organisation, while simultaneously enhancing my career
+I am looking for a job at a company where I can contribute my skills for the growth of the organisation, learn new things and enhance my career.